samuelbalogh/uTIL/README.md

 Find and replace string in current directory:
 `find . -type f -print0 | xargs -0 perl -pi -w -e 's/oldstring/newstring/g;'`

+In Ubuntu, turn off line wrap with the following command:  `tput rmam`.
+The output of any command will be chopped off at your  current terminal width.
+Turn it back on with `tput smam`.

 ### Python

 Open Python script in interactive mode (runs script and stays in the interpreter, preserving namespace)